 Susie Goodall is currently in the Azores, following a shakedown cruise across the Atlantic and back, and will be delivering her Rustler 36 to Falmouth for a complete refit at the end of June.

 50th anniversary celebrated with a re-run of the race in similar low-tech boats

 The shadow of Crowhurst

 Bill King enjoys champers and a jig

-Jonty Pearce wonders hey still make heroes in the same mould as those of the Golden Globe race
+Jonty Pearce wonders if they still make heroes in the same mould as those of the Golden Globe Race

 Book reveals fascinating angle to Golden Globe race